ironsketch/ironsketch.github.io/bibliography.md

 Goodfellow, Ian and Bengio, Yoshua and Courville, Aaron.
 Deep Learning.
 Cambridge, Massachusetts: MIT, 2016.

 Carter, Rita.
 Mapping the Mind.
 Los Angeles California.
 University of California Press, 1999.

+L. F. (Lyman F. Baum, Dorothy and the Wizard in Oz.
+1996.

+J. Mudge, Fénelon: The Mystic.
+2018.

+C. H. Judd, Introduction to the scientific study of education.
+2018.

+T. Holmes, Pictures and Problems from London Police Courts.
+2018.

+“Project Gutenberg,” Project Gutenberg.
+[Online].
+Available: http://www.gutenberg.org/.
+[Accessed: 03-Apr-2018].

+E. S. Bellasis, River and Canal EngineeringThe characteristics of open flowing streams, and theprinciples and methods to be followed in dealing with them.
+2018.

+Various, The American Missionary — Volume 41, No. 2, February, 1887.
+2018.

+Lord Dunsany, The Book of Wonder.
+2005.

+J. B. Cabell, The Line of Love; Dizain des Mariages.
+2005.

+W. H. Hodgson, The Night Land.
+2004.

+Anonymous, The Pennsylvania Journal of Prison Discipline and Philanthropy (Vol. IV, No. II, April 1949).
+2018.

 ### Links to Read for Research